oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 and follow it in their browser.
 This can be abused for phishing.

-In order to prevent open redirection, clients should only redirect if the target URLs are whitelisted or if the origin and integrity of a request can be authenticated.
+In order to prevent open redirection, clients should only redirect if the target URLs are allowlisted or if the origin and integrity of a request can be authenticated.
 Countermeasures against open redirection are described by OWASP [@owasp.redir].